boris-behav-obs/user_guide/src/index.md

 # User guide of **BORIS** the Behavioral Observation Research Interactive Software

-BORIS is user-friendly software designed for event logging during video/audio coding and live observations.
+BORIS is a user-friendly software designed for event logging during video/audio coding and live observations.
 It is a free and open-source application that can be used on GNU/Linux and Windows operating systems.

 The official BORIS web site is [**https://www.boris.unito.it**](https://www.boris.unito.it).

 This user guide is applicable to the version **{{ boris.version }}** of BORIS.

+A [PDF version](pdf/boris_user_guide.pdf) of ths user guide is available.